IBUS 3080: Sustainability & Corporate Social Responsibility

 This course focuses on the concepts of sustainability and Corporate Social Responsibility in cooperation with the Rainforest Alliance and key businesses practicing sustainability in Costa Rica.
 Achieving an in-depth understanding of the many interrelated and complex issues associated with sustainability and CSR requires an exploration into the entire value chain and the stakeholders who affect or are affected throughout the chain.
 Students will explore the value chain from origins through final product and the stakeholders involved.
 This includes exploration regarding the important interaction between multinational corporations, local producers and nongovernment organizations (NGOs) to promote sustainability.
 This course will also examine the challenges regarding how corporations effectively communicate sustainability in an authentic and meaningful way (through sustainability certifications and reporting) and engage with upstream suppliers to embed sustainability as a joint objective.

 Application and Admissions

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
 The application cycle starts on March 1 and the priority deadline is April 3.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 4 weeks of the priority deadline.

 This program is open to University students in good academic standing, with a GPA of 2.5 at the time of application or instructor permission.
-All students with an interest in the University of Minnesota Institute on the Environment are invited.
+All students with an interest in topics covered by CFANS are invited.
 Preference will be given to Carlson School students.